9/11 Memorial Glade

 The Glade honors those who are sick or have died from exposure to toxins in the aftermath of 9/11.

 Each year on February 26, victims’ families, survivors, downtown residents, and city and state officials mark the anniversary of the 1993 World Trade Center bombing with a moment of silence, the tolling of a bell, and a reading of the names of the six victims of the first terror attack at the site.

 9/11 Memorial North Pool

 The ceremony is for victims’ family members, survivors, first responders, and lower Manhattan residents and workers.
-Community members are also invited to visit the Museum before or after the ceremony.
-Tickets can be reserved here.
+9/11 community members are also invited to visit the Museum before or after the ceremony.
+Tickets can now be reserved through our dedicated portal.